 Katy Perry admitted to being “scared” by the most recent shooting at a Maryland mall this weekend that ended with three people dead.
-The star took to Twitter to tell both her fans and the public at large that something needs to be done in order to make “actual change” and to stop the gun violence that continues to devastate the U.S. nation.
-UPI News reports this Sunday, Jan.
-26, 2014, that the 29-year-old celebrity is telling the world she is in fact truly saddened and even frightened to attend public events or go to places because of the threat that these shooters continue to pose to society.
+The star took to Twitter to tell both her fans and the public at large that something needs to be done in order to make “actual change” and to stop the gun violence that continues to devastate the U.S. UPI News reports this Sunday, Jan.
+26, 2014, that the 29-year-old celebrity is telling the world she is in fact truly saddened and even frightened to attend public events because of the threat that these shooters continue to pose to society.

 "Is anyone else really sad about the constant stream of shootings and how normal it's becoming to see these headlines on a weekly basis?" the 29-year-old posted this weekend.